 - PE Kits are required on Wednesdays and Fridays, but would be useful if PE Kit was in school at all times as these sessions do sometimes change.

-Autumn Term- First Half Term
+Autumn Term- Second Half Term

-Visit to West Stow Anglo-Saxon village, Suffolk
+Visit to West Stow Anglo-Saxon Village, Suffolk

 The class had the chance to travel back in time and learn about how the work of experimental archaeologists has allowed historians to understand the lives of our ancestors in the Anglo-Saxon period.
 This was a fabulous chance to take history outside the classroom and the children demonstrated an excellent historical knowledge.